Daniel-KM/Omeka-S-module-Access/README.md

 ### Access mode

 The rights to see the files are controlled on the fly.
-The restricted visibility can be managed in multiple ways:
+The reserved visibility can be managed in multiple ways:

 - Global modes
-  - `ip`: all visitors with a specific ip, for example the ip of the physical library or the one of a researcher, can have access to all the restricted files.
+  - `ip`: all visitors with a specific ip, for example the ip of the physical library or the one of a researcher, can have access to all the reserved files.
 Ip can be configured to access specific item sets.
-  - `guest`: all guest users have access to all the restricted files.
+  - `guest`: all guest users have access to all the reserved files.
   - `external`: all users authenticated via an external identity provider (currently via module CAS, later for module Ldap and SingleSignOn) have access to media contents.